Jolly LLB

-Jolly LLB is a 2013 Indian Hindi-language black comedy film written and directed by Subhash Kapoor and produced by Fox Star Studios.
-The film stars Arshad Warsi, Boman Irani and Amrita Rao.
-The theatrical trailer was revealed on 8 January 2013.
-Released on 15 March 2013, the film revolves around the early life of Advocate Jagdish Tyagi a.k.a.
-Jolly and focuses on his attempt to earn six innocent wage earners their rights and his journey against the monopolistic behavior of the rich and judicial corruption.
-The storyline is inspired by the 1999 hit-and-run case of Sanjeev Nanda and a minor reference to Priyadarshini Mattoo case.
+Jolly LLB is a 2013 Indian Hindi-language legal comedy drama film written and directed by Subhash Kapoor and produced by Fox Star Studios.
+Released on 15 March 2013, the film stars Arshad Warsi, Boman Irani, Amrita Rao, and Saurabh Shukla and revolves around the early life of Advocate Jagdish Tyagi, also known as Jolly, and focuses on his attempt to earn six innocent labourers their justice and his journey against the monopolistic behavior of the rich and judicial corruption.
+The storyline is inspired by the 1999 hit-and-run case of Sanjeev Nanda and a minor reference to the Priyadarshini Mattoo case.
+The film received positive reviews from critics and was a hit at the box office.

 Plot

-In 2009, Jagdish "Jolly" Tyagi is a Delhi-based lawyer staying with his brother-in-law Pratap and is in a relationship with Sandhya.
-He happens to see prominent criminal lawyer Tejinder Rajpal successfully defending Rahul Dewan, a boy from a high society family in a sessions court, who is accused of drunken driving in a Toyota Land Cruiser Prado causing death of six people sleeping on the footpath five months earlier.
+In 2009, Advocate Jagdish "Jolly" Tyagi is a Delhi-based lawyer living with his sister's husband, Pratap, and is in a relationship with Sandhya.
+He happens to witness prominent criminal defense lawyer, Advocate Tejinder Rajpal, successfully defend Rahul Dewan, a boy from a high-society family in a sessions court, who has been accused of drunk driving in a Toyota Land Cruiser Prado and causing the deaths of six labourers sleeping on the footpath six months ago.
+Jolly, desperate for money and fame, decides to pursue the case and files a PIL in the court against Rahul Dewan.
+Jolly's neighbour, Kaul Saab gifts him his office as a chamber, because Kaul Saab's daughter was raped and murdered by a policeman's son, who was also successfully defended by Rajpal.
+Kaul Saab takes this to be an opportunity to receive some justice through Jolly.

-Jolly, desperate to have some money and fame, decides to pursue the case and files a PIL in the court against Rahul Dewan.
-After initially reprimanding Jolly for his mistakes in filing the PIL and taking the press reports as evidence, Justice Sunderlal Tripathi warns Jolly to collect some evidence before the next hearing.
-Jolly then runs into Albert Pinto, who claims to have witnessed the accident but soon learns that he is a lackey of Rajpal and was a plan to extract more money from the Dewan family.
-As part of the deal, Pinto gives Jolly a share of the money and turns hostile in the court.
-Sandhya and Kaul Saab chide him for compromising on justice for his greed.
-He returns the money to Rajpal and challenges him to win the case.
+After initially reprimanding Jolly for his mistakes in filing the PIL and presenting the press reports as evidence, Judge Sunderlal Tripathi warns Jolly to collect some valid evidence before the next hearing.
+Jolly then runs into Albert Pinto, who claims to have witnessed the accident, but soon learns that he is a lackey of Rajpal and was being used to extract more money from the Dewan family.
+As part of the deal, Pinto gives Jolly a share of the money and turns hostile in court.
+However, Sandhya and Kaul Saab chide Jolly for compromising on justice for his greed, provoking him to return the money to Rajpal and challenge him to win the case.